 With inputs from Porsche, this RC car is an exact 1/10 replica (at least from the outside) of the SuperCup Porsche Design race car.
 The car Tamiya sent to me was “Ready to Run” (RTR) meaning it came completely built and packaged with almost everything you need to get started right in the box.
 The only thing you need to purchase separately is a 7.2 volt battery pack and charger.
 Once you’ve charged the battery, dropped a few double As into the remote and clipped on the body, you’re good to go.

 Below is a quick video that I put together while trying the car for the first time.
 After the video is my complete review including a few suggestions/modification that can only stand to make this car that much better.
-If you're interested in purchasing one of these for yourself you can find the kit on Amazon, Ebay or at you local hobby shop.

 I Highly Recommend the Tamiya Porsche 911 GT3 CUP for Anyone Looking to get Started with RC Cars